mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ##### Tracking restart frequency against the current configuration

-Every time the Kubelet starts up, it will append the startup time to `{node-config-dir}/.startups.json`.
+Every time the Kubelet starts up, it will append the startup time to a "startups" file in the `dynamic-config-dir`.
 This file is a JSON list of string RFC3339-formatted timestamps.
-On Kubelet startup, if the time elapsed since the last modification to `.cur` does not exceed `ConfigTrialDuration`, the Kubelet will count the number of timestamps in this file that occur after the last modification to `.cur`.
+On Kubelet startup, if the time elapsed since the last modification to the "current" file does not exceed `ConfigTrialDuration`, the Kubelet will count the number of timestamps in the "startups" file that occur after the last modification to "current."
 If this number exceeds the `CrashLoopThreshold`, the configuration will be marked bad and considered the cause of the crash-loop.
 The Kubelet will then roll back to its LKG configuration.
 We use "exceeds" as the trigger, because the Kubelet must be able to restart once to adopt a new configuration.

 ##### Dead-end states

 We may use imperfect indicators to detect bad configuration.
 It is possible for a crash-loop unrelated to the current configuration to cause that configuration to be marked bad.
 This becomes evident when the Kubelet rolls back to the LKG configuration and continues to crash.
 In this scenario, an out-of-band node repair is required to revive the Kubelet.
-Since the current configuration was not, in fact, the cause of the issue, the component in charge of node repair should also reset that belief by removing the entry for the current configuration from the `{node-config-dir}/.bad-configs.json` file.
+Since the current configuration was not, in fact, the cause of the issue, the component in charge of node repair should also reset that belief by removing the entry for the current configuration from the "bad configs" file.

 ##### Reporting Configuration Status